ministryofjustice/opg-lpa/service-front/content/guidance/Process_Fees and reductions.md

 ### Proof of benefits

-You have to prove that you (the donor) get 1 of the relevant benefits.
+You have to prove that you (the donor) get one of the relevant benefits.
 Your proof should be a recent letter from:

 * the Department for Work and Pensions (DWP) or